bazel-contrib/bazel-lib/docs/copy_file.md

 `native.genrule()` is sometimes used to copy files (often wishing to rename them).
 The 'copy_file' rule does this with a simpler interface than genrule.

-This rule uses a Bash command on Linux/macOS/non-Windows, and a cmd.exe command on Windows (no Bash is required).
+This rule uses a hermetic uutils/coreutils `cp` binary, no shell is required.

 If using this rule with source directories, it is recommended that you use the `--host_jvm_args=-DBAZEL_TRACK_SOURCE_DIRECTORIES=1` startup option so that changes